bitsofinfo/comms-analyzer-toolbox/README.md

 If you are using Docker Toolbox, you have to first shell into the boot2docker VM first with `docker ssh default` to run this command.

+## <a id="mboxsummary"></a>MBOX import summary

+For every email message in your MBOX file, each message becomes a separate document in ElasticSearch where all email headers are indexed as individual fields and all body content indexed and stripped of html/css/js.

+For example, each email imported into the index has the following fields available for searching and analysis in Kibana (plus many, many more)

+* date_ts (epoch_millis timestamp in GMT/UTC)
+* to
+* from
+* cc
+* bcc
+* subject
+* body
+* body_size

 ## <a id="gmailexample"></a>Example: export Gmail email to mbox file

 Once Docker is available on your system, before you run `mbox-analyzer-toolbox` you need to have some email to analyze in MBOX format.
 As an example, below is how to export email from Gmail.